 The Plan's investment in the Master Trust is stated at fair value based on the fair value of the underlying investments of the Master Trust.
-These investments are determined primarily by quoted market prices (see Note E).
+These investments are determined primarily by quoted market prices, except for the Stable Value Fund (see Note E).